adpthegreat/A-Lot-Of-Crust/async_and_await/README.md

 let (file, file2, file3) = join!(files[0], files[1], files[2]);
 ```

-- only good if you have  afew things, you don;t want a tuple with 100 items lol
+- Only good if you have a few things, you don't want a tuple with 100 items lol

-- joinall and tryjoinall uses futures under the hood, join and select allows things to run concurrently, but they don;t allow them to run in parallel
+- `joinall` and `tryjoinall` uses futures under the hood, `join` and `select` allows things to run concurrently, but they don;t allow them to run in parallel

-- what does things is that you give it a future and it moves that future to the executor , Note that this is NOT a thread::spawn
+- what does things is that you give it a future and it moves that future to the executor, Note that this is NOT a `thread::spawn`

-- requires that you futre you pass in is Send + static so ti can be sent to other threads and because it does not know the lifetime of the runtime
+- requires that you future you pass in is `Send + static` so it can be sent to other threads and because it does not know the lifetime of the runtime.

-- you need to communciate the futures that need to run in parallel to the executor
+- You need to communciate the futures that need to run in parallel to the executor

-- sometimes when people start using async await and they see that the performamnce drops its because they're not spawning anything and it runs on one thread, i mean ,of course, nothing gets to run in parallel
+- Sometimes when people start using async await and they see that the performamnce drops its because they're not spawning anything and it runs on one thread, i mean ,of course, nothing gets to run in parallel

-- spawn whill stick the future into the executor and keep a pointer to that future
+- Spawn will stick the future into the executor and keep a pointer to that future

-- futures assigned on the stack need to bre pinned so they cannot be moved
+- Futures assigned on the stack need to bre pinned so they cannot be moved

-- once you;ve started awaiting a future you can;t move it unless its unpinned
+- Once you've started awaiting a future you can't move it unless its unpinned

 ## async trait

 (i'm awake now)

-we cant use async fns in traits, we don't know what the size
+We cant use async fns in traits, we don't know what the size

 ``` rust
 struct Request;